0xReki/0xreki.github.io/_posts/2021/2021-12-20-christianiry-in-current-society.md

 I could have fainted alone in my flat and have nobody notice it.
 My friends could have all not remember me getting a shot that very weekend and not paid me a visit.
 But none of that happened.
-Did he actually do something?
+Did God actually do something?
 I don't need to know.

+To me, acting irrational because I believe in God's protection, is testing God, not believing in him.
 Sometimes, he works through the actions of humans.
 You cannot expect God to change the laws of nature.
 If we want to limit the effects of climate change, we need to act.
 We were given the means to detect it before it's too late, we should act on it.
-While I have very mixed views on gene testing and manipulation, inaction and expecting God fix climate change for us is what I call not respecting creation at all.
+While I have very controversial views on gene testing and manipulation, to me, inaction and expecting God fix climate change for us is complacent and what I call not respecting creation at all.

-## Possessed by Evil?
+## Young People and Faith

+Over the years, I've moved several times, and have seen multiple priests, that managed to engage young people with their faith.
+Sadly, they were all removed.
+The priests all claim it's for different reasons, but everyone knows if a priest doesn't stay for his full tenure, it's a transfer for disciplinary reasons.
+How dare I claim those priests lied?!
+They lied to protect the peace in the community.
+Looking at who actually came to see the priests off, it's evident they were an eyesore to the old folks that value old language and meaningless rituals.
+You know language in the church is old when you have an easier time understanding it in a foreign language you have barely started learning.
+Even though, at least one of them tried to appease the older generation by making dedicated masses for young people at a time when the old people rarely attend, they still get transferred away.

+In the end, since speaking your mind to the older generation is considered rude, the younger generation simply turn their back on the church.
+All they see is old people ruining it, clinging to their old, even worldly values and meaningless rituals instead of actions and engaging with the faith in the current world.

+Some say, I should formally leave the Church to display my dissatisfaction with its current state.
+But I disagree, all it does is making this conflict even worse.
+And here in Germany, part of that Church tax goes into childcare institutions, I don't have children, but taking away from children isn't something I want to do.
+But maybe that's just an excuse for me to not act.

+## Faith and Other People

+I hope, this post will reach people that are currently engaging with their faith.
+Maybe they will agree with me, or at least take this into account when they think about what their faith really means to them.
 But hey, there are people that say I'm possessed by evil, so what do I know?
-Maybe they were right, I've put off writing this post for quite a while.
-I have felt the need to write this a long time ago, but I was paralyzed with fear of how people would react to this post.
-But some things happened privately, and I had much time to think about it.
-They say inaction is the greatest evil.
-I have to agree with that.

-## Engaging with Your Faith

-Maybe this post will reach people that are currently engaging with their faith.
-And I hope they will agree with me, or at least take this into account when they think about what their faith really means to them.
-It's much likely this post will gather hate.
+It doesn't matter if I've seen or heard it directly or indirectly, those words still hurt.
-I have to admit, I'm too weak to unilaterally say I forgive that.
+I have to admit, I'm too weak to unilaterally say I forgive.
 I am by no means a saint, but I believe being a true Christian means to continuously work on myself and the world.
 Not excluding people because of their gender, their looks, their race, their religion, or their sexuality and meeting them with respect — I still catch myself thinking afoul of these, especially when I'm met with disrespect.
+Will I ever be able to forgive?
+I don't know, I will eventually be able to say or write those words, time heals.
+But I don't know if I will ever truly feel that way, all I can do is wish I will eventually be able to.
+Maybe that evil born from that pain will forever haunt me.

+Maybe they were right, and I am possessed by evil: I've hesitated on writing this post for quite a while.
+I have felt the need to write something like this a long time ago, it's been years, but I was paralyzed with fear of how people would react to this post — I am by no means a saint, fear, uncertainty and doubt are just human nature.
+But some things happened privately, and I had much time to think about me, my family, my environment, and the state of the world.
+They say inaction is the greatest evil.

+That said, respecting other people religion doesn't mean, I have to accept it when people start, directly or indirectly, harassing, or even worse, harming other people because of their faith.
+“But that's against freedom of religion!” they say.
+Freedom of religion should have its limits.
+If your religion makes you harm or harass others, you shouldn't be allowed to practice that religion.
+It doesn't matter where you think your religion originated from.
+Do *not* harm or harass other people because of your faith, especially if you claim you're from a Christian religion!

+Harming or harassing other people?
+Jesus ain't say that!

+## A True Christian Society

 With all said, when I look at the current state of the Western society that's supposedly to be *so* Christian, I can't help but feel sad.
 This Christian society could be so much better if those that claim to be Christian actually act like ones.

+*[transmisia]: commonly called transphobia; a collection of ideas and phenomena that encompass a range of negative attitudes, feelings, or actions towards transgender people or transness in general.

+*[homomisia]: commonly called homophobia; a collection of ideas and phenomena that encompass a range of negative attitudes, feelings, or actions towards homosexual people.

+*[xenomisia]: commonly called xenophobia; the fear or hatred of that which is perceived to be foreign or strange.